-• SALES: Sales is an important piece of the VMC promotional efforts plan.
+- SALES: Sales is an important piece of the VMC promotional efforts plan.
 Much of sales is inspirational, reminding potential visitors how close geographically we are to our main markets of the SF Bay area and the Sacramento/Central Valley; informing them how easily they can get here; and getting them excited about what they can do once here.
-This messaging will continue to be key in tourism recovery post COVID-19.
-Our key sales activities annually are based on the research generated by Visit California (VCA).

-- VISITOR AND CONSTITUENT SERVICES: MCTC supports the various Chambers and Visitor Centers in the county by making sure they have collateral such as Mendocino County Explorers Guides, wine maps, event guides and tear off maps.
-The Visitor Services committee undertook the RFP process for a visitor awareness and resident sentiment study to commence in January 2022.
-They also began the evaluation of the Mendocino County Gateway signs including replacement of existing signs including the potential to expand the Gateway sign program to all road entry points in the county. - OPERATIONS AND STAFFING: In the Executive Director's fourth year of leadership, the Marketing & Sales Coordinator was promoted to Marketing & Sales Manager and returned to full-time.
-The personnel committee also approved a new position in the organization, Partner Relations & Communications Manager and the position was filled in May 2021 by Jamie PetersConnolly.
-The BoD directed the ED to analyze the budget against income and propose augmentation as necessary to keep spending in-line with income.
-This revised budget was approved at MCTC's November 2021 BoD meeting.
+This messaging became key in tourism recovery post COVID-19.
+Our key sales activities annually are based on the research generated by Visit California (VCA), it also adds economic feasibility to participate in VCA's already arranged sales efforts.
+Through the North Coast Tourism Council (NCTC), the team presents Mendocino County at various Travel & Adventure shows. - VISITOR AND CONSTITUENT SERVICES: MCTC supports the various Chambers and Visitor Centers in the county by making sure they have collateral such as Mendocino County Explorers Guides, wine maps, event guides and tear off maps.
+The Visitor Services (VS) committee in partnership with Travel Analytics Group launched resident and visitor perspective studies.
+These studies were delivered to the organization at its annual meeting in January 2023 and the results show that both visitors and residents believe that tourism contributes to the vitality of Mendocino County among many other positive reactions (please contact the VMC offices for access to the study results).
+The VS committee continued working toward new Mendocino County Gateway signs to include replacement of existing signs and the expansion of the gateway sign program to all road entry points in the county. - OPERATIONS AND STAFFING: In the Executive Director's fifth year of leadership, the organization contracted with Janis MacDonald to reignite shoulder season festivals (Harvest Mendocino and Seafood & Sips Mendocino).
+The BoD directed the ED to analyze the budget against income and propose augmentation as necessary to keep spending in-line with income; these augmentations were approved at MCTC's November 2022 Finance Committee meeting.

 d.
-Year to Date Progress for FY 2021-2022
+Year to Date Progress for FY 2022-2023